Concerns and controversies at the 2020 Summer Olympics: Raven Saunders' hand gesture

 After receiving her silver medal during the medal ceremony, American track and field athlete Raven Saunders raised her arms and crossed them in the shape of an X on the podium.
 Saunders stated that her demonstration intended to symbolize support for "oppressed" people.
 As a result, the IOC launched a probe to find if the gesture violated the rules of prohibiting any kind of demonstration or political, religious and racial propaganda in an Olympic site.
 The United States Olympic Committee defended Saunders' gesture, stating that it did not breach its rules as it was a "peaceful expression in support of racial and social justice (that) was respectful of her competitors".
 On 4 August 2021, the IOC suspended its investigation on Saunders' gesture following the news of the death of her mother.

 Chinese athletes wearing Mao Zedong badges

-During the medal ceremony on 2 August 2021, Chinese cyclists Bao Shanju and Zhong Tianshi, who had won gold at the women's team sprint event, appeared on the podium wearing pin badges with an image of former leader of China Mao Zedong.
+During the medal ceremony on 2 August 2021, Chinese cyclists Bao Shanju and Zhong Tianshi, who had won gold at the women's team sprint event, appeared on the podium wearing pin badges with an image of former Chinese leader Mao Zedong.
 In response, IOC spokesperson Mark Adams said the committee would begin an investigation into the matter, to see if it violated Article 50 of the Olympic Charter which prohibits any kind of demonstration or political, religious and racial propaganda in Olympic venues, and requested the Chinese Olympic Committee to submit a report on the incident.
 The Chinese Olympic Committee later assured the IOC that this incident would not happen again and stated that it would soon submit a report.